learn-co-curriculum/dsc-probability-section-recap/README.md

 In this section, you learned about the concepts of combinatorics and probability.

-## Objectives
-You will be able to:
-* Understand and explain what was covered in this section
-* Understand and explain why this section will help you become a data scientist

 ## Key Takeaways

 In this section, we dug into a number of foundational concepts - from NumPy to the basics of Probability